 Ave Maria University is the epicenter of devotion to St. Teresa of Calcutta in Catholic higher education and throughout the Americas.
 In 2013, the religious order Mother Teresa founded in Calcutta, the Missionaries of Charity, granted the University official permission to establish the “Mother Teresa Project at Ave Maria University,” the first-of-its-kind in the world.
 No college campus in America has a program of study and service which honors this Nobel Peace Prize winner who many believe was the most beloved individual of the 20th century.
 The Mother Teresa Project at Ave Maria offers students service opportunities in the nearby farmworker community of Immokalee, and with Mother Teresa’s nuns in India, Mexico, Haiti, Uganda, and elsewhere.

-It is clear to me that what our founder, Tom Monaghan, envisioned is coming to fruition, and that the Lord is honoring His holy Mother by blessing us with another year of record enrollment this fall.
+It is clear to me that what our founder, Tom Monaghan, envisioned is bearing fruit, and that the Lord is honoring His holy Mother by blessing us with our largest incoming class ever and another year of record enrollment this fall.
 Put simply, Ave Maria is unique, affordable, authentic and proudly Catholic.

 I hope you will visit our campus and see for yourselves why Ave Maria University is attracting some of our country’s finest scholars and students.